 In Geneva, after almost two months, the seventh session of the United Nations Third "Law of the Sea" conference will end on Thursday (19 May).

-In Geneva, after almost two months, the seventh session of the United Nations Third "Law of the Sea" conference will end on Thursday (19 May).
+Background: In Geneva, after almost two months, the seventh session of the United Nations Third "Law of the Sea" conference will end on Thursday (19 May).
 For almost 20 years, tough bargaining has taken place in the Swiss city to settle questions of rights and ownership in the world's oceans-about 70 percent of the earth's surface.
 The main debate of this particular session has been on the just distribution of man's heritage among the peoples of the world.

 SYNOPSIS: The recently launched German research ship "Sonne".
 With the aid of modern technology, it searches for manganese ore, vital for the production of high quality steel.
 Manganese ore is just one of the treasures at the sea's bottom and it has been estimated there is 4,000 times more of the mineral under water than on dry land.